DwightRitam/DwightRitam/README.md

-- 👋 Hi, I’m @DwightRitam
+- 👋 Hi, I’m Ritam,Ritam santra
 - 👀 I’m interested in ...
 Web development
 - 🌱 I’m currently learning ...
 JavaScript and the frameworks
 - 💞️ I’m looking to collaborate on ...
 Front end development